 I am sharing my mom’s masala shikanji recipe in this post.
 I am sure you will love it!

-Shikanji Masala Powder is made by roasting and grinding some everyday whole spices such as coriander seeds, cumin seeds, and black peppercorns.
+Homemade Shikanji Masala Powder is made by roasting and grinding some everyday whole spices such as whole coriander seeds (dhaniya beej), cumin seeds (jeera), and whole black peppercorns (kali mirch).
 It is then mixed with chaat masala, black salt, and regular salt.

-Black salt aka kala namak or rock salt gives this drink a very earthy taste which is very different from regular salt.
+Black salt (kala namak, rock salt) gives this drink a very earthy taste which is very different from regular salt.
 It is salty and sour at the same time.
 Try not to replace it with regular salt.

 You can also add some dry ginger powder (sonth) to this masala powder.